PKUGaoGroup/DSDP/README.md

 ## Installation

-The source code is available on linux (Ubuntu 20.04) system.
+The source code is available on Linux systems (tested on Ubuntu 20.04, 22.04) .

+NVCC is required for compilation, please install [Cuda Toolkit](https://developer.nvidia.com/cuda-toolkit) and make sure it is in the system path.
+Its version would need to be compatible with `g++` and `torch`.

-Please set up the environment by [Anaconda](https://docs.anaconda.com/anaconda/install/index.html).
+Please set up the python environment by [Anaconda](https://docs.anaconda.com/anaconda/install/index.html).

 Create a new environment by `DSDP.yml` :

     conda env create -f DSDP.yml

-You need to check the version  of torch to match your cuda environment.
+You need to check the version of `torch` to match your cuda environment.
 If needed, please change the torch version directly in the `DSDP.yml`  file.

 Activate the environment

     conda activate DSDP

 ### Installation of the redocking program

     cd DSDP_redocking
     make
     cd ..

+Once you need to compile again, please run `make clean && make` .

 ### Installation of the blind docking program